Summary: In this tutorial, you will learn about PL/SQL exceptions and how to write exception handlers to handle exceptions.

 Code language: SQL (Structured Query Language) (sql)

-To issue a more meaningful message, you can add an exception-handling section as follows:
+To issue a more meaningful error message, you can add an exception-handling section as follows:

 DECLARE